-In total, our team members have several decades of experience delivering talks, workshops and training in the field of sustainability and Islamic ecology for a wide cross-section of society: from the general public to schools, from local councils to Islamic organisations and faith groups, from Transition initiatives to University students.
+In total, our team members have several decades of experience delivering talks, workshops and training in the field of sustainability, change-making and Islamic ecology for a wide cross-section of society: from the general public to schools, from local councils to Islamic organisations and faith groups, from Transition initiatives to University students.

 We consider how we do things (i.e. process) to be as important as what we do, and our activities are also designed to be fun, inspiring, engaging and transformative.